jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Logon on From Outdated Browser

-Some UI elements failed to load on out of date browsers, you can actually use an activity policy to alert users for outdated browser/operating system, so they can self remediate without raising a ticket to helpdesk.
-Its under the template "Log on from an outdated browser".
+Some UI elements failed to load on out of date browsers, you can actually use an activity policy to alert users for outdated browser/operating system, so they can self remediate without raising a ticket to helpdesk (I'm not sure average user will self-remediate out of date OS but mentioning it anyway).
+This policy is under the template "Log on from an outdated browser".
 You could actually use an access policy instead to block them outright but I would not recommend using Access Policy in block for Outdated Operating System just yet as that could have impact to Windows 10 users in the future.

 ![image](https://github.com/user-attachments/assets/00e82e46-1e3a-4f2f-b9f5-a4eb121eae01)